BIOL3111MtA2024/WildYeastGrowth/Code/WildYeastReportDRAFT.md

 ### Initial Hypothesis: Commercial yeast will outperform the wild yeast strains in alcohol production rate and alcohol tolerance [@scholesWildYeastLaboratory2021].

 - They had a lower lag phase, however, since the wild strains were not allowed to reach completion we cannot fully compare alcohol production rates.
-- The commercial yeast performed well in the alcohol tolerance study, but do to the minimal growth of the wild yeast strains we could not compared these results effectively
+- The wild yeast strains appeared to experience growth inhibition at 2% (v/v) ethanol, where no major growth was observed at the other ethanol concentrations.
+- It is also plausible that the wild strains experienced a lag phase longer than the 15 hour range of the ethanol tolerance study, which would correlate to no major growth.
+- For the brewers yeast, it is clear that as the ethanol concentration increased, the lag phase also increased.
+- While the brewers yeast experienced an increased lag phase as ethanol concentration increased, all samples were still able to grow in the higher ethanol concentrations.

 ### Initial Hypothesis: Commercial yeast will be more viable than the wild yeast strains [@scholesWildYeastLaboratory2021].

-- There were no major differences between the viability of commercial yeast and the wild yeast strains.
+- AppleTreeBark yeast was found to have the greatest viability, followed by brewers yeast, and OakLeaves yeast.
+- We were able to determine a trend for culturing conditions for the brewers yeast, however, were not able to for the wild strains.
+- Further analysis should compare the viability of the wild strains, at all the culturing conditions studied, to see if the wild strains follow a similar trend as the brewers yeast.

-- YM and 37 degree Celsius were found to be the ideal growth conditions for all isolated strains.
+- YM grown at 37 °C are the optimum culturing conditions for obtaining the greatest yeast viability for the brewers yeast.

-# Bibliography
+# BIBLIOGRAPHY